keegango/lsqpy/README.md

 ![data](https://github.com/keegango/lsqpy/raw/master/images/linreg_data.png "linreg data")

+The data is given as two lists: a list of x coordiantes, and a list of y coordinates.
+The plot above has points for each value of x paired with its corresponding value of y.

 Since the data looks approximately linear, we can try fit a line to it.
-We can express our line as the fuction
+We can express our line as the function

-	f(x) = slope*x + offset
+	f(x) = slope*x_value + offset

-but how do we determine these parameters.
+If we knew the values for slope and offset, we would be able to predict what the value of y for any value of x just by plugging it into the function.
+This means the value of f(x) is our prediction of y should be given some value for x.

 ![results](https://github.com/keegango/lsqpy/raw/master/images/linreg_results.png "linreg results")